IPNL-POLYU/UrbanNavDataset/README.md

 # UrbanNav
 ### An Open-Sourcing Localization Dataset Collected in Asian Urban Canyons, including Tokyo and Hong Kong

-This repository is the usage page of the [UrbanNav dataset](https://www.polyu-ipn-lab.com/download).
+This repository is the usage page of the UrbanNav dataset.
 Positioning and localization in deep urban canyons using low-cost sensors is still a challenging problem.
 The accuracy of GNSS can be severely challenged in urban canyons due to the high-rising buildings, leading to numerous Non-line-of-sight (NLOS) receptions and multipath effects.
 Moreover, the excessive dynamic objects can also distort the performance of LiDAR, and camera.
 The UrbanNav dataset wishes to provide a challenging data source to the community to further accelerate the study of accurate and robust positioning in challenging urban canyons.
-The dataset includes sensor measurements from GNSS receiver, LiDAR, camera and IMU, together with accurate ground truth from [SPAN-CPT](https://novatel.com/products/span-gnss-inertial-navigation-systems) system.
+The dataset includes sensor measurements from GNSS receivers, LiDAR, camera, and IMU, together with accurate ground truth from [SPAN-CPT](https://novatel.com/products/span-gnss-inertial-navigation-systems) system.
 Different from the existing dataset, such as [Waymo](https://waymo.com/open/), [KITTI](http://www.cvlibs.net/datasets/kitti/), UrbanNav provide raw GNSS [RINEX](https://en.wikipedia.org/wiki/RINEX) data.
-In this case, users can improve the performance of GNSS positioning via raw data. **In short, the UrbanNav dataset pose a special focus on improving GNSS positioning in urban canyons, but also provide sensor measurements from LiDAR, camera and IMU**.
+In this case, users can improve the performance of GNSS positioning via raw data. **In short, the UrbanNav dataset poses a special focus on improving GNSS positioning in urban canyons but also provides sensor measurements from LiDAR, camera, and IMU**.
 If you got any problems when using the dataset and cannot find a satisfactory solution in the issue list, please open a new issue and we will reply ASAP.

 Key words: **Positioning**, **Localization**, **GNSS Positioning**, **Urban Canyons**, **GNSS Raw Data**,**Dynamic Objects**, **GNSS/INS/LiDAR/Camera**, **Ground Truth**